Friday, December 31, 2010

 I haven't wanted to say anything because I was afraid it was a fluke, or that I might jinx myself, but it's been two full weeks and I think it's safe.

 I've been going to bed at what is a reasonable hour (for me).
-It doesn't take me an hour to fall asleep and once I'm out, I don't wake up fifteen minutes later and have to wait another hour to fall asleep again.
+It isn't taking me an hour to fall asleep and once I'm out, I don't wake up fifteen minutes later and have to wait another hour before falling asleep again.
 I sleep through the night, I hear nothing, and I stay asleep.
 And when I wake up, I'm refreshed and rested, and I have a full day ahead of me instead of waking up at noon, fatigued and listless, with just a few hours before Lynette comes home from work.
 It's been two weeks.
-Dare I utter it?
-I think my 18 year-long sleep disordered existence is finally over.
-What a nightmare that was.